aspnetboilerplate/aspnetboilerplate/doc/WebSite/Introduction.md

 -   **[Dynamic Javascript AJAX Proxy](/Pages/Documents/Dynamic-Web-API#dynamic-javascript-proxies)** : ABP creates proxy methods those make calling application service methods as simple as calling JavaScript methods on the client.

 We can see the benefits of ABP in this simple class.
-All these tasks normally take significiant time, but are automatically handled by the framework
+All these tasks normally take significant time, but are automatically handled by the framework.

 Besides this simple example, ABP provides a strong infrastructure and development model for [modularity](/Pages/Documents/Module-System), [multi-tenancy](Multi-Tenancy.md), [caching](Caching.md), [background jobs](Background-Jobs-And-Workers.md), [data filters](/Pages/Documents/Data-Filters), [setting management](/Pages/Documents/Setting-Management), [domain events](EventBus-Domain-Events.md), unit & integration testing and so on...
+You focus on your business code and don't repeat yourself!

 ### Getting Started